 Calcium deposits are common in homes with hard water.
 They typically form in pipes and drains and when left unresolved, will cause blockages and corrosions.

-Calcium deposits have an unsightly appearance, such as thick, chalky, and whitish deposits commonly found in taps, showerheads, and many appliances.
+Calcium deposits have an unsightly appearance, such as thick, chalky, and whitish deposits commonly found in and on taps, showerheads, and many appliances.
 They are harmless, but these scaly and scummy deposits are pretty nasty.

 Is Vinegar Effective in Cleaning Calcium Deposits?